itcharlie/CPANPocket/README.md

-# cpanpocket
+# CPANPocket

-A new Flutter project.
+A mobile app to read CPAN Perl module documentation.

-## Getting Started
+## Getting Started on Development

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: